How to Create a System Image Backup for Windows

 Backing up your data is essential, but this process doesn’t only apply to files and folders.
 Even if you do not run servers or SQL databases, you still need to back up system images of all the computers you work with, as any of them might encounter a system crash, hard disk failure or malware attack.
-In this article, we’ll explain what a system image backup is, relating to Windows 10, the most popular operating system, and how MSP360 Managed Backup Service can help you with your backups.
+In this article, we’ll explain what a system image backup is, relating to Windows 10, the most popular operating system, and how MSP360 Managed Backup can help you with your backups.

 What Is a Windows Full System Image Backup?